Three examples of Dress K. I made all three too large, and I am going to undo all of them.

 Bonne Maman lemon tartlet cookies (Update: these were cute and nice with coffee, good to keep on hand for friends who drop by.)

 Brianna’s, my favorite brand of salad dressing (so far), in varieties I haven’t seen: Lemon-Tarragon and Blueberry Balsamic vinaigrettes.
+(Update: Lemon-Tarragon is now among my top 3 favorite salad dressings and will enjoy Staple Item status)

 Better than Bullion soup base in a mushroom variety I am freaking out about.
 I hope it’s good!